CAREamics/careamics.github.io/docs/guides/careamist_api/configuration/convenience_functions.md

     1. Only flipping along the `X` axis is applied.

+!!! information "Available augmentations"

+    The available augmentations are the following:

+    - `XYFlipModel`, which can be along `X`, `Y` or both.
+    - `XYRandomRotate90Model`

 ## Choosing a logger

 By default, CAREamics simply log the training progress in the console.
 However, it is